kirixvelu/project-108/src/blog/article-0.md

 <!-- excerpt -->
 <figure>
-{% image "src/assets/images/feast-of-the-dead-3.jpeg", "Feast of the dead ceremony chief in 1960", "image", [300, 600] %}
+{% image "src/assets/images/feast-of-the-dead-3.jpeg", "Feast of the dead ceremony chief in 1960", "image", [400, 700] %}
-<figcaption>1.Feast of the dead ceremony chief in 1960</figcaption>
+<figcaption>1.Feast of the dead ceremony chief, 1960 | © Kiri Vadivelu</figcaption>
 </figure>

 The site contained an ossuary as well as the mass burial of approximately 472 individuals.
 According to Walter Kenyon and James Lovekins, the burial ritual were in accordance to Iroquois tradition (More information available in Archival – A023).
 Through the Feast of the Dead ceremony, Iroquois community members would wait 10 to 12 year intervals to bury their dead in a mass burial.